 Long story short, to avoid the ‘I told you so’s,’ following their bankruptcy, the company quickly closed nearly all of their retail stores and canceled its copycat DVD-by-mail services in 2013.

-Last week, there were only three surviving stores in the United States, including two in Alaska.
+Last year, there were only three surviving stores in the United States, including two in Alaska.
 Why Alaska?
-Well, it might have to do with the long winters and expensive wifi helping the store keep customers buying and renting their movies.
-Yet, on Thursday, Alaskans received terrible news when the company announced they would close for good.
+Well, it might have to do with the long winters and expensive Wi-Fi helping the store keep customers buying and renting their movies.
+Yet, this month, Alaskans received terrible news when the company announced they would close for good.
 Meaning, yes, there is only one Blockbuster store left, located in Bend, Oregon.

 According to locals, Bend has three movie theaters and hosts independent film festivals each year, but people still manage to visit the town’s Blockbuster every day.
 The location exists thanks to franchises that license the name Blockbuster, such as Dish Network, which bought the video chain after it declared bankruptcy.
 The Bend store is currently owned by local business owner Ken Tisher, where it has become a home to its dedicated customers.

 The New York Times spoke to the store’s general manager, Sandi Harding, wherein she says she has worked for Blockbuster since 2004, and as of now, there are no signs of closing it.
 I mean, after more than 14 years, the store has to be doing something right, right?

 It’s safe to say that streaming services today have taken over, from Amazon, Hulu, and HBO — and, of course, Netflix.
 According to a report from Entertainment Trends in America in 2017, two-thirds of Americans have converted to streaming consumption of movies at home, as opposed to buying or renting from video stores.
 So, what could drive physical stores, like those being closed in Alaska, or the last one standing in Oregon, to still exist?